aprell/aprell.github.io/source/_posts/2015-02-21-more-lua-gotchas.markdown

 	[C]: in ?
 {% endhighlight %}

-Let's see, what happened... `table.insert` got the wrong number of arguments and bailed out.
+Let's see... `table.insert` got the wrong number of arguments and bailed out.
 The problem is that `print` has no return value.
-There's a difference between returning nothing and returning `nil`, as we swiftly convince ourselves:
+There's a difference between returning nothing and returning `nil`, as we convince ourselves:

 {% highlight lua %}
 map({1, 2, 3}, function (a) print(a); return nil end)